KUL-RSDA/AquaCrop/README.md

 ## Documentation

-Online documentation and contact information is available at the [FAO website](https://www.fao.org/aquacrop/en/).
+Online documentation and contact information are available at the [FAO website](https://www.fao.org/aquacrop/en/).
 The AquaCrop core team is small and answers will be found fastest in the release notes, training handbooks and youtube videos provided by FAO.

 Please also visit our [Discussions](https://github.com/KUL-RSDA/AquaCrop/discussions) forum for FAQ, or to contribute.